luis1392/alpha_blog_ruby/README.md

 article = Article.create(title: "This is a test title", description: "This is a test description") # This will hit the table right away without needing the article.save line

+To find an article with id 2 and edit it's title:

+article = Article.find(2) # Here assumption is article with id of 2 was being looked for

+article.title = "This is an edited title"

+article.save

+To delete an article, example with id 5:

+article = Article.find(5)

+article.destroy